Skip to content

 Beinn Bhuidhe — common questions

-Beinn Bhuidhe is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 18km with 1000m of ascent and takes most walkers 5-8 hours.
+Beinn Bhuidhe carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 18km, 1000m of ascent and a 5-8 hour day on the standard route.
 Terrain: Coastal path on the long approach — rough and undulating, with several streams to cross.

-Standard parking is at NG949068 near Fort William.
+Standard parking is at NG949068.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Beinn Bhuidhe are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.